guardian/discussion-avatar/README.md

 ## Consistency?

 Don't worry about it.
-But might be worth using a database?
-To store original filename?
+But probably do need a database of some kind to store avatar meta-data and manage workflow.

 ## Behaviour

-q. can you flag an approved avatar for moderation?
+* can you flag an approved avatar for moderation?
-q. can users upload multiple images for moderation?
+* can users upload multiple images for moderation?
 No, latest wins...